MEDLAO/Django-Web-Application-Book-Reviews/README.md

-## Projet : Développez une application Web en utilisant Django
+## Project : Develop a web application using Django

-### Tables des matières :
+### Table of contents :
-1. Description générale du projet.
+1. Project description/Scenario.
-2. Configurations compatibles.
+2. Compatible configurations.
-3. Installation du programme.
+3. Installing the program.
-4. Fonctionnalités.
+4. Features.
-5. Démarrage du programme.
+5. Running the program.

-## 1. Descripton générale du projet :
+## 1. Project description/Scenario :

-Ce projet a été réalisé dans le cadre de la formation de développeur Python proposée par OpenClassrooms.

-La startup LITReview a pour objectif de commercialiser  un produit permettant à une communauté d'utilisateurs de consulter ou de solliciter une critique de livres à la demande.
-Par conséquent, LITReview cherche à mettre en place une application Web pour son MVP (minimum viable product, ou produit viable minimum).
+This project was carried out as part of the Python Developer training offered by OpenClassrooms.

+The startup LITReview aims to market a product that allows a community of users to consult or request a book review on demand.
+Consequently, LITReview is looking to create a web application for its MVP (minimum viable product).

-Le back-end de cette application Web a été développé avec le framework Django et le front-end avec HTML et CSS.
+The back-end of this web application has been developed with the Django framework, and the front-end with HTML and CSS.

 ## 2. Configurations compatibles :